The Cowgirls cut down the nets after winning the 2012 WNIT Championship.

 Off the floor, Henderson has been instrumental in helping land nationally ranked recruiting classes, which has helped position the program for unprecedented success.

 While working with the Cowgirls' backcourt, Henderson had a hand in the development of the program's first-ever WNBA Draft pick, All-American Andrea Riley.
 Additionally, Henderson has played a major role in the squad's on-floor game preparation.

 Henderson joined the Cowgirl program for the 2007-08 season as its graduate assistant where he oversaw film exchange and assisted with the creation and distribution of recruiting correspondence.
 In addition, he coordinated the OSU ball girl program, helped with team travel as well as with the daily administrative duties in the basketball office.

 Prior to his move to the collegiate level, the Hartshorne, Okla. native worked as the Stillwater Public Schools junior high basketball coordinator while teaching physical education.
 Henderson also served as the head basketball coach for the freshman squad and as an assistant coach for the varsity squad as well.
 Henderson worked for the NFL's Buffalo Bills as an athletic training intern in 2005 and has also worked as a camp coach for the Eddie Sutton men's basketball camps.

 Henderson graduated from Oklahoma State in 2006 with a bachelor's degree in education.
 Prior to his arrival in Stillwater, he earned his associate of science degree from Eastern Oklahoma State College in 2003.

-Henderson and his wife, Kristin, have one daughter, Chloe, and one son, Cooper.
+Henderson has one daughter, Chloe, and one son, Cooper.
 Henderson is an active member of Mt.
 Zion Missionary Baptist Church.